wavefrontHQ/docs/integrations/prometheus.md

 The Wavefront proxy can be installed outside of Kubernetes as given above or as a pod within your Kubernetes cluster.

 To deploy the Wavefront proxy as a pod:
 Download and save the [`wavefront.yaml`](https://raw.githubusercontent.com/wavefrontHQ/wavefront-kubernetes/master/wavefront-proxy/wavefront.yaml) file to your system.
 Edit the file and set the authentication properties.
+These properties depend on whether your service is onboarded to VMware Cloud services.
+For the most recent instructions, see the steps on the **Setup** tab in the Operations for Applications UI.
+For details on the properties, see [Prometheus Configuration](http://docs-sandbox-a.wavefront.com/authentication_properties.html#example-prometheus-configuration).
 After you edit and save the file, to deploy the proxy, run `kubectl create -f wavefront.yaml`.

 The `wavefront-proxy` pod and service should now be running on your cluster.